clij/clij-docs/README.md

 Pulling one image from the GPU took 433 msec
 ```

-On the **CPU it still takes 39 seconds**, while using the **GPU it goes down to three seconds**.
+On the **CPU it still takes 39 seconds**, while using the **GPU it goes down to .3 seconds**.
 The additional speedup comes from the caching mechanism mentioned above.

 **Heureka, we can spare 90% of the time by executing the operation on the GPU!**
-And this works on a small laptop without dedicated GPU.
+And this works on a small laptop without a dedicated GPU.
 I tested some more systems, just to see if and how fast CLIJ performs.
 The following numbers are time measurements from the second run:
 * Running the same macro under Fedora linux on an Intel Core i7-8550U CPU with Intel HD Graphics, it takes 10 seconds.
 * On an **NVidia TITAN XP, it takes 0.7 seconds**.
 * An AMD Ryzen 3 / Vega GPU needed 4 seconds to perform the test.